-In August 2022, the Wage Inspectorate Victoria commenced criminal proceedings against each of Commonwealth Securities Limited (CommSec) and BWA Group Services Pty Ltd (BWA) in the Magistrates' Court of Victoria (Victorian Magistrates' Court).
+In August 2022, the Wage Inspectorate Victoria commenced criminal proceedings against each of Commonwealth Securities Limited (CommSec) and BWA Group Services Pty Ltd (BWA) in the Magistrates' Court of Victoria.
 The proceedings relate to alleged underpayments of approximately \$60,000 in LSL entitlements for 17 former employees of those entities (8 employees of CommSec and 9 employees of BWA).

-A Plea Hearing was held on 29 July 2024 in the Victorian Magistrates' Court.
-The Victorian Magistrates' Court imposed a penalty of \$18,000 for CommSec and \$18,000 for BWA.
+A Plea Hearing was held on 29 July 2024 in the Magistrates' Court of Victoria.
+The Court imposed a penalty of \$18,000 for CommSec and \$18,000 for BWA.
 No conviction was recorded for either entity.
-The Victorian Magistrates' Court also made an order for the Wage Inspectorate Victoria's costs to be paid by CommSec and BWA, fixed at \$12,000, as agreed by the parties.
+The Court also made an order for the Wage Inspectorate Victoria's costs to be paid by CommSec and BWA, fixed at \$12,000, as agreed by the parties.
 The penalties and costs have been paid.